laszewsk/canon-r7-ccapi/README.md

 calls in the network shared between the camera and the compter.
 The following features are available:

-* Elementary Python library to control many of the Canon camera
+* Elementary Python library to control many of the camera
 * Elementary GUI interface to run the program from a GUI
 * Ability to run the GUI on Linux, macOS, Windows 10, Windows11
 * Expandable
+* demonstration on how to use the library in jupyter notebooks so you can create easily interactive workflows.

-With this GUI it is possible to conduct focus brackating remotely.
+For example, With this GUI it is possible to conduct focus brackating remotely.
 Many fetuares of the camera can be controlled remotely.

 As the program uses CCAPI it can be likely used for other cameras also.